zapster/python-intro/README.md

 # Python Intro

 A Python learning tool with beginner exercises in using variables, data structures and basic control flow.
-Instructions and guidance given in comments in the file.
+Instructions and guidance are given in comments in the file.

 Compatible with both Python2 and Python3.